Cousin Sigûne the Lamenting Maiden

 he baldness of Sigûne is a curious feature of this encounter.
 Sigûne has begun to cut off her long, brown hair in

-accepted that Perlesvaus was written after the death of Chrétien (about 1185) but no later than 1210, and some scholars believe (although Jessie Weston
+that Perlesvaus was written after the death of Chrétien (about 1185) but no later than 1210, and some scholars believe (although Jessie Weston did not)

-did not) that it developed the story of Perceval and the Grail on the basis of Chrétien's unfinished poem.
-So probably the Bald Damsel in Perlesvaus
+that it developed the story of Perceval and the Grail on the basis of Chrétien's unfinished poem.
+So probably the Bald Damsel in Perlesvaus resulted from

 point he has not yet been tested.